Collin County Defense Attorneys for Stalking

 The stalking victim does not have to fear for their own life or health.
 They could also fear the stalker could harm, threaten, abuse, harass, annoy, alarm, or offend a family or household member.

-A stalking victim can be a person in a dating relationship with the stalker or a member of their household who is in fear of bodily injury or death or who is being harassed, tormented, embarrassed, alarmed, annoyed, or offended.
-Anyone can be a victim of stalking, even if they only fear that their property will be negatively affected or damaged.
+A stalking victim can be a person in a dating relationship with the stalker.
+Or they can be a member of their household who is in fear of bodily injury or death.
+Stalking is harassing, tormenting, embarrassing, alarming, annoying, or offending someone else.
+Anyone can be a victim of stalking.
+Even if they only fear that their property will be negatively affected or damaged.

 Threats can take many forms, and courts understand not all threats are black and white.
-Any implied threats or threatening actions that reasonably imply potential harm to a victim can be used as a basis for a stalking prosecution.
+A prosecutor can use any implied threats or threatening actions that reasonably imply potential harm to a victim as a basis for a stalking prosecution.

 Is Stalking a Felony in Texas?

 Stalking is a serious crime, and the sentencing guidelines treat it as such.
 A first offense of stalking is a 3rd-degree felony, and a repeat offense will land you a 2nd-degree felony.
-A similar offense under federal or another state’s law can count as a repeat offense, even if Texas law differs from the location where your previous conviction occurred.
+A similar offense under federal or another state’s law can count as a repeat offense.
+This is true even if Texas law differs from the location where your previous conviction occurred.

 The Texas Penal Code Punishment by Offense Classification indicates that 3rd-degree felonies have a minimum sentence of two years, a maximum sentence of ten years, and a $10,000 potential fine.
 Second-degree felonies have a minimum sentence of two years as well but a maximum sentence of twenty years, with the same potential fine.